 You are here

 Some things you can just take to the bank.
 Sow herd expansion among the Pork Powerhouses would fall into that category -- even in the face of the biggest run-up in feed prices in history.
+Click here to see the Pork Powerhouses list.

 This is the fourteenth year of Successful Farming magazine's annual ranking of the Pork Powerhouses.
 The only constant in all that time is that the 20 biggest farms will add more sows every year, bringing further consolidation to the nation’s swine herd.